topukumar538/content-recommendation-platform/README.md

 ```
 score = (0.7 × preference_score) + (0.3 × freshness_score) + 0.1
 ```

+> Note: this raw score is not normalized — it is later passed through Softmax in Tier 2 to convert scores into probabilities.
+Tier 1 uses raw scores for deterministic ranking.

 **preference_score** — how much the user likes this category, stored as a probability:
 ```